TV Tropes Needs Your Help

 - For some years, M.J.
 Simpson was the leading expert and go-to guy on The Hitchhiker's Guide to the Galaxy and Douglas Adams generally, but hated the movie so much that he became disillusioned and refused to do it anymore.

 - Elio and Linda, the owners of Westeros.org are this for the A Song of Ice and Fire fandom, and actually help GRRM with keeping details straight.
+Linda herself suffers from a Broken Base, mostly due to how she treats some of the fanbase.

 - For Supernatural the character Jamie in the season 4 episode Monster Movie was named for a sick fan.